The most insightful and profound reflections on totalitarian tyranny

 Some of the greatest minds of the twentieth century sought answers to these haunting questions.
 Now, for the first time ever, their incisive and profound reflections on totalitarianism have been brought together in one book.
 The Great Lie showcases the insights of such giants as Aleksandr Solzhenitsyn, Václav Havel, Hannah Arendt, Eric Voegelin, Czeslaw Milosz, Leo Strauss, and Raymond Aron, along with neglected but important thinkers such as Waldemar Gurian, Aurel Kolnai, Leszek Kolakowski, Pierre Manent, Claude Lefort, and Chantal Delsol.
 The brilliant essays in this volume illuminate the very nature of totalitarian regimes, and the monstrous ideology that is their defining feature.

 The Great Lie allows readers to make sense of political evil and how it can attract so many people into its ideological fold.
-This is not a matter of mere academic interest in an age when we confront totalitarianism in such regimes as North Korea and Cuba—and, arguably, in radical Islamist movements.
+This is not a matter of mere academic interest.